+Mormon tea is indigenous to the south western regions of the United States and adjoining areas of Mexico.
+This herb requires a loamy soil with perfect drainage and a sunlit position to thrive well.
+Once the plants are established they can endure drought and also tolerate limey soil conditions.
+If you desire to obtain the seeds of this herb, you need to grow the male and female plants together and close to each other.
 Mormon tea or Ephedra nevadensis is primarily propagated by its seeds, which ought to be ideally sown in a greenhouse immediately when they are ripe.
 Alternately, the seeds may also be sown in sandy compost in a greenhouse during spring.
 As soon as they have grown big enough to be handled, the young seedlings should be pricked individually and planted in separate pots and allow to grow in the greenhouse for a minimum duration till their first winter is over.
 The young plants may be transplanted in their permanent positions outdoors following the last expected date of frost in your region has passed.
 In addition, the young plants require some shielding from the cold and frost during their first winter outdoors.
 Mormon tea may also be propagated by means of root division either during spring or in autumn.

 Very little information is available regarding whether drinking Mormon tea is safe when used therapeutically.
 However, people using this herb or intend to use it ought to be aware of its probable side effects.
 Drinking Mormon tea may result in stomach disorders, liver damage, augmented urination, constipation and even throat and nose cancer.
 Women should never use Mormon tea during pregnancy or when they are breast feeding.